hapax/hapax.github.io/about.md

 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students).
 Further academic details can be found in my CV (available on request).

-I'm also interested in science outreach, art, and writing.
+When I'm not working on technical physics, I enjoy science outreach, art, recreational coding, and philosophy (among other things).
+Check out my blog for more!

 ### Contact me